HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/SerchingTipsforMkdocs.md

 - **+far -*er**: Use this to find every page with 'far' that does not have words ending with 'er'.
 - **title:navigation -extension**: Use this to find all pages with the page title 'navigation' that do not have the word 'extension'.

-In the following example, you can see how to use the search queries to refine the search results.
+In the following example "+far -*er", you can see how to use the search queries to refine the search results.
 ![Example of +far -*er](../images/Sample_search_results.png)